ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Data Minimization

-Furthermore, the data minimization privacy principle is violated when the delegate chosen by and accountable to the resource server is given access to request information such as user credentials and purpose when all the resource server really needs is the authorized scope of a request.
+Furthermore, the data minimization privacy principle is violated when the delegate chosen by and accountable to the resource server is given access to request information such as user credentials and purpose when all the resource server really needs, in general, is the authorized scope of a request.

-Another mitigation would be for GNAP to require any resource server that does not allow RO choice of AS to offer a standard verifiable credential equivalent to the resource.
-This would enable the RO to move the resource to a resource server that does respect their choice of AS.
+Another mitigation would be for GNAP to require any resource server that does not allow resource owner choice of authorization server to offer a standard verifiable credential equivalent to the resource.
+This would enable the resource owner to move the resource to a resource server that does respect their choice of authorization server.
 This minimizes the data shared with the resource servers that do not repect the sovereignty of the resource owner.

 ## Self-Sovereign Identity Alignment for Decentralization

 Including both capbilities and verifiable credentials in the core GNAP specification would have the added benefit of aligning our work with the self-sovereign identity data models standardized by W3C.
+Decentralization is one way to enhance FAA but experience has shown that IETF protocols based on the end-to-end principle to enable autonomous peers are still vulnerable to vendor lock-in and other forms of centralization.

+W3C Decentralized Identifiers and Verifiable Credentials are standardized data models designed to promote autonomous (as in self-sovereign) participation in network protocols.
+However, a decade of experience with surveillance capitalism and platform dominance [teaches us](https://www.ietf.org/archive/id/draft-irtf-hrpc-association-10.html#section-7) that these well-meaning foundations for privacy and decentralization will not survive the lure of convenience and "free" network services of platforms that will be built on top of these data models.
+GNAP is set to benefit from this experience and avoid the unintended consequences of OAuth and OpenID Connect by designing for autonomous agency or FAA that cannot be restricted by powerful resource servers and platforms.

 # Privacy Considerations {#privacy}